rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **Disadvantages:**
 - Computationally expensive (N = 100-1000 particles typical)
-- May require more memory than available on low-power relay MCUs
+- May require more memory than available on low-power relay Microcontroller Units (MCUs)

 ### A.4 Factor Graph Optimization